hqhoang/moodle-block_massaction/README.txt

 RELEASE NOTE
+[2016052400]
+- Enabled the block to inform the user, when Javascript is disabled, that Javascript is required in order to use the block

 [2016052300]
 - Fix bug with Topics/Weekly formats when Course Layout is set to 'Show one section per page' from Matt Davidson (syxton)